Razvan211/RTS-game-playing-agent/README.md

 ## This repository is used to store the final year project for COMP 3000

 ## Technologies used:
-1.Unity engine Version: 2021.3.11f1
+1. Unity engine Version: 2021.3.11f1
-2.Unity Machine Learning Agents
+2. Unity Machine Learning Agents

 ## Opening Project